Transverse minimal foliations on unit tangent bundles and applications: Pairs of transverse foliations

-to the two rays of $c$ where $\pm$ denote their orientation.
-We will denote as $c^+$ and $c^-$ to the \emph{ray class} meaning the equivalence class of rays of $c$ so that given two such rays, one of them is contained in the other.
+the two rays of $c$ where $c_x^+$ is the one in the positive orientation starting at $x$.
+We will denote by $c^+$ and $c^-$ the \emph{ray class} meaning the equivalence class of rays of $c$ so that given two such rays, one of them is contained in the other.